printto/Digi_Idle/README.md

 - No changes at the moment.
 Initial commit.

 ### TODO
-- Implement all thefunction for buttons at the bottom of the screen.
+- Implement all thefunction for buttons at the bottom of the screen
-- Implement training and battle system (May use Pedrometer as a system).
+- Implement training and battle system (May use Pedrometer as a system)
-- Implement leveling and up stats system.
+- Implement leveling and up stats system
-- Shopping system, buy foods and items.
+- Shopping system, buy foods and items